 - Business Management & Operations

 Adaptive Expectations Hypothesis theory states that people adjust their expectations on what the future will be based on experiences and events of the recent past.

 Back to: Management & Organizational Behavior

-The main difference between adaptive expectations and rational expectation is that adaptive expectation use real time data while rational expectation uses historical data.
-Public at large mostly hold adaptive expectations while government corporations uses rational expectations.
+The main difference between adaptive expectations and rational expectation is that adaptive expectation uses real time data while rational expectation uses historical data.

 Adaptive Expectation Formula

-A simple formula of adaptive expectation theory is:
+A simple formula for applying adaptive expectation theory to expected inflation in an economy is:

 pe is next years inflation rate that is expected currently